CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe3-migrate-servers-to-azure.md

-# HOL 1: Migrate Windows and Linux Servers to Azure

-Duration: 45 minutes

-## Exercise 3: Replicate and Migrate On-premises Virtual Machines to Azure, leveraging Microsoft services and tools including Azure Migrate: Server Migration
+# HOL 1 - Exercise 3: Replicate and Migrate On-premises Virtual Machines to Azure, leveraging Microsoft services and tools including Azure Migrate: Server Migration

+## Lab overview

+Azure Migrate is the Powerful tool which helps in assessing the machines readiness to migrate the Azure. this tool helps in migrate the machines from on premise,hyper-v and different cloud providers.

+## Lab scenario
+In this HOL, you will learn how to register the machines, how to enable the replication, configure the networking for the newly migrated machines and verify the migrated servers.

+## Lab objectives (Duration: 45 minutes)

+In this lab, you will complete the following tasks:
++ Task 1: Create a Storage Account.
++ Task 2: Register the Hyper-V Host with Migration and modernization.
++ Task 3: Enable Replication from Hyper-V to Azure Migrate.
++ Task 4: Configure Networking.
++ Task 5: Server migration.
++ Task 6: Verify Migrated Server.

 ### Task 1: Create a Storage Account